vercel/next.js/errors/middleware-upgrade-guide.md

 ### How to upgrade

-For cases where Middleware is used to respond (such as authorization), you should migrate to use `rewrites`/`redirects` to Pages that show an authorization error, login forms, or to an API Route.
+For cases where Middleware is used to respond (such as authorization), you should migrate to use `rewrites`/`redirects` to pages that show an authorization error, login forms, or to an API Route.

 #### Before